lightswitch05/php-version-audit/README.md

 ### Docker

-> Running with docker is the preferred and easiest way to use PHP Version Audit
+Running with docker is the preferred and easiest way to use PHP Version Audit.

-Check a specific version of PHP using Docker
+Check a specific version of PHP using Docker:

     docker run --rm lightswitch05/php-version-audit:latest --version=7.3.12

-Check the host's PHP version using Docker
+Check the host's PHP version using Docker:

     docker run --rm lightswitch05/php-version-audit:latest --version=$(php -r 'echo phpversion();')

 ### CLI

-> Not using docker?
+Not using docker?
 Not a problem.
 It is a couple more steps, but it is just as easy to run directly.

-Install the package via composer
+Install the package via composer:

     composer require lightswitch05/php-version-audit:~1.0

-Execute the PHP script, checking the run-time version of PHP
+Execute the PHP script, checking the run-time version of PHP:

     ./vendor/bin/php-version-audit

-Produce an exit code if any CVEs are found
+Produce an exit code if any CVEs are found:

     ./vendor/bin/php-version-audit --fail-security

 ### Direct invocation

-> Want to integrate with PHP Version Audit?
+Want to integrate with PHP Version Audit?
 That's certainly possible.
 A word caution, this is a very early release.
 I do not have any plans for breaking changes, but I'm also not committed to keeping the interface as-is if there are new features to implement.
 Docker/CLI is certainly the preferred method over direct invocation.

     $phpVersionAudit = new lightswitch05\PhpVersionAudit\Application(phpversion(), false);
     $phpVersionAudit->hasVulnerabilities(); #=> true